slonermike/lunchlady/THE_PLAN.md

 # Possible Improvements
 - Add new entry without existing HTML file.
 Create the HTML file.
 Auto-open in a specified editor?
 - Ability to spin up the `sloppy-joe` server via a `lunchlady` command -- e.g. `lunchlady start`
+- Should I disallow spaces on tags?
+Might make it nicer for deeplinks.

 # Challenges Ahead
 - How do we handle images?